25 Frugal Family Entertainment Ideas Without TV

 Board Game Bonanza

 I love gathering everyone around the table for a game night.
-We pull out classics like Monopoly or Scrabble, but also try new games to keep things fresh.
-My kids get so excited choosing which game to play.
-It’s a great way to teach strategy and good sportsmanship.
+We pull out classics like Monopoly or Scrabble and try new games to keep things fresh.

 I make it extra special by preparing snacks and dimming the lights.
-Sometimes we team up – kids vs. adults or boys vs. girls.
-The laughs and friendly competition are priceless.
-Even if we only play for an hour, it’s quality time well spent.
+Sometimes, we team up – kids vs. adults or boys vs. girls.

 Board games also help with math and reading skills.
 I’ve noticed my youngest improving his counting as we play.
 It’s learning disguised as fun!